 Notwithstanding the brutal actions by the illegitimate government, Belarusians keep protesting and fighting for their freedom.
 The protests remain peaceful.
 Yet, the police and military continue to carry out criminal orders by viciously and sadistically beating up ordinary citizens, including children and women.
 More than 7,000 innocent people have been arrested in the last three days, including more than a dozen of journalists.

-Like for many Belarusians, the last couple of days have been agonizing for me.
+Like many Belarusians, the last couple of days have been agonizing for me.
 Searching for updates on the well-being of my family and friends, following the news from the protests and the government’s response has consumed my days.
 I scroll through videos shot on cell phones, the shaky footage of armed militia beating men and women in the streets, a child bloodied in a peaceful protest, pensioners screaming from their balconies for government to leave.
 Seeing my fellow Belarussians going through this hell, I am overwhelmed with feelings of helplessness and anxiety.

 Today, more than ever, I am proud to be a Belarusian and I am proud of the brave and sincere people of Belarus who peacefully protest and fight for their freedom.
 We will have a new government and this brutality and violence are simply the last convulsions of the old rotten and disgraced regime.
 The people of Belarus will be liberated and will live in a free, safe, and democratic country.
 We will win!

 NOW I NEED YOUR HELP!
 I want you to help to spread the word about what is happening in Belarus right now.
-The world needs to know, especially now when Internet is still partially disabled and with journalists covering the events are under constant attack.
+The world needs to know, especially now when the Internet is still partially disabled and journalists covering the events are under constant attack.
 Also, if you are able, please donate to help Belarusian citizens who have been jailed or sustained serious injuries in the hands of the last dictator of Europe and his henchmen.

 You can do it here:

-Thank you for your donation from me and from all Belarussian people.
+Thank you for your donation from me and all the Belarussian people.
 As a thank you, after the coronavirus pandemic is over, I will be happy to share a bit of Belarus with you by making my mom’s signature potato pancakes (draniki) next time we meet.